gameramante/Fiberhomerestart/README.md

 <h1>FiberHome Restart</h1>

 <hr>
-Simple script make to restart my FiberHome ONU.
-If you have a similar router or a FiberHome router feel free to download and edit with your password/username and use it.
+Simple script made in order to restart my FiberHome ONU.
+If you have a similar ONU or a FiberHome ONU feel free to download, edit and use this script.